Jenni Murray: Personal life

-Health issues
+Health

-In December 2006 Murray announced, at the end of Woman's Hour, she had been diagnosed with breast cancer.
-She informed her audience that her prognosis was good; she did indeed return early in 2007.
-She reported that the most emotionally upsetting moment was losing her hair, and used this as an item on the centrality of hair to definitions of femininity.
-In 2020 Murray announced that she would demonstrate proper self-breast examination techniques on The Real Full Monty on Ice television program, alongside Linda Lusardi and Hayley Tamaddon.
+In December 2006, Murray announced, at the end of Woman's Hour, that she had been diagnosed with breast cancer.
+She informed her audience that her prognosis was good and she did indeed return early in 2007.
+She reported that the most emotionally upsetting moment was losing her hair and used this as an item on the centrality of hair to definitions of femininity.
+In 2020, Murray announced that she would demonstrate proper self-breast examination techniques on The Real Full Monty on Ice television programme, alongside Linda Lusardi and Hayley Tamaddon.